 Net Operating Income (NOI), is the net income generated by a property after deducting operating expenses.
 The NOI measures the ability of a property to generate income from operations as a single project.
 The NOI only accounts for the property in question and no other operations.

 Income mostly consists of rent but could also include revenue such as parking fees, vending machines, laundry machines or service charges.
-The operating expenses are expenditure incurred to run and maintain the property e.g. insurance, property tax, and utilities.
+The operating expenses are expenditures incurred when running and maintaining the property, such as insurance, property tax, and utilities.
 NOI is a before-tax figure that measures the cash generated by a property.
 It also excludes principal and interest payments on loans, capital expenditures, depreciation, and amortization.
 NOI is calculated with this formula:

 Net Operating Income= Gross Income- Operating Expenses

 NOI is one of the most important metrics that a lender will look at commercial property loan evaluation.
 It also helps investors to measure a property’s anticipated cash flow.

 How NOI Works in Practice

 Below, we've provided an example of a basic NOI calculation :